Vallparadís Park: Carthusian castle of Vallparadís

 The Carthusian castle of Vallparadís, located in the easternmost part of the park's center, was a fortification documented as early as 1110, when the land was purchased from the then Count of Barcelona, Ramón Berenguer III.

 The building rises on the edge of a large embankment of the park and has a rectangular plan, walls with arrowslits, towers at each of its corners and three bestorres on its west side.
 The reforms to transform it to the charterhouse functions still remain.
 It is worth mentioning a two-story cloister —the lower one with chaotic openings and the upper one more stable with pointed arches— and geometric capitals without decoration with the ancestral chapter house on the east side, covered with a rib vault.
 The old church of the monastery is what is known today as El Tinellet, with a flat roof supported by four diaphragmatic pointed arches.

-Currently, the castle is the main section of the six that make up the museum complex of Terrassa and its exhibition is structured in different areas such as the natural environment, with the main habitats of the Vallés —forests, agricultural areas, streams and torrents—, prehistory and ancient world —with elements of the archeological sites of Egara, among others—, medieval world —with archaeological remains of the churches of Sant Pere, the castle of Vallparadís and the old castle-palace of Tarrasa, among others—, modern era —with religious elements such as retables from the 17th and 18th centuries—, contemporary age —with rural and industrial life in the 19th century and culture and society —with a collection of paintings from the 20th century.
+Currently, the castle is the main section of the six that make up the museum complex of Terrassa and its exhibition is structured in different areas such as the natural environment, with the main habitats of the Vallés —forests, agricultural areas, streams and torrents—, prehistory and ancient world —with elements of the archeological sites of Egara, among others—, medieval world —with archaeological remains of the churches of Sant Pere, the castle of Vallparadís and the old castle-palace of Terrassa, among others—, modern era —with religious elements such as retables from the 17th and 18th centuries—, contemporary age —with rural and industrial life in the 19th century and culture and society —with a collection of paintings from the 20th century.

 Casa Baumann

 Casa Baumann, also known as Casa Coll i Bacardí, is a 1913 building by the architect Josep Maria Coll i Bacardí.
 It was built with the purpose of serving as a home for the architect himself.
-It is located inside the park, south of the Vallparadís castle, on Jacuard Avenue, next to the Puente del Paseo The building originally consisted of two levels and a large plot of land and was sold to the Ernest Baumann company.
+It is located inside the park, south of the Vallparadís castle, on Jacquard Avenue, next to the Pont del Passeig.
+The building originally consisted of two levels and a large plot of land and was sold to the Ernest Baumann company.
 Subsequently, in 1982 the property was acquired by the City Council of Terrassa.
 Architecturally, the house underwent a first extension in 1926 and a second one, on the second floor, in 1951.
 Thirty-one years later, in 1982, the building was affected by a fire in the upper part and the city council had to consolidate the structure.
 In addition, in 1995, the building's exterior envelope was repaired.
 Finally, in 2007, the access points were adapted, part of the interior was modified and the current elevator, which can be seen today on the outside, was installed.

 In 2003, the Casa Baumann was declared a Bien Cultural de Interés Local with registration number 6706-I, and the building is currently used as the headquarters of the Youth and Children's Leisure Service of the City Council of Terrassa.